Protegus/SecureSign.js/README.md

-cn | The Common Name of the certificate. | `String` md | The Hashing Algorithm to use for the certificate, can be SHA256, SHA384, or SHA512. | `String` type | The CA key type to use, can be ECC or RSA. | `String` csr | The PEM-encoded CSR, you want to provide the path to CSR and it'll be read automatically by the library. | `String`
+cn | The Common Name of the certificate. | `String` md | The Hashing Algorithm to use for the certificate, can be SHA256, SHA384, or SHA512. | `String` type | The CA key type to use, can be ECC or RSA. | `String` csr | The PEM-encoded CSR.
+You want to provide the path to CSR and it'll be read automatically by the library. | `String`

 #### Example